aisforaaron/nodedev/README.md

 * Nginx with webroot /home/vagrant/share/docroot
 * Mongo DB (you must create your own dbs and collections)
 * Forever to watch your app dir and write to specific log (needs to be manually started)

+Other Notes

 * startfs path/to/hello.js  (custom ~/.bash_aliases file has a function to help you)
 * tail -f /home/vagrant/.forever/app.log  (to watch node log in terminal)
 * forever list (to see process running and log path)
 * forever stopall (to stop all forever processes)
 * ps -e|grep node  (to see any node processes running)
 * sudo killall node  (to stop all node processes)

-## Extras that might be needed later

-npm install -g
-  express
-  express-generator